 Concentric Versus Eccentric Muscular Action

-There are three types of muscular actions; eccentric, concentric, and isometric.
+The three types of muscular actions are eccentric, concentric and isometric.
 Only concentric and eccentric are dynamic muscular actions.
-These two actions are considered dynamic because muscle-length tension relationship changes while force is being applied (1).
-During training, the majority of resistance exercises and apparatuses are developed to allow athletes / lifters to perform both the eccentric and concentric muscular action in sequence of each other.
-There is a positive correlation between this training and fitness / athletic performance because real life movements often require both actions in sequence.
+These two actions are considered dynamic because the muscle-length tension relationship changes while force is being applied upon them (1).
+During training, the majority of resistance exercises and apparatuses are developed to allow lifters to perform both the eccentric and concentric muscular actions in sequence.
+There is a strong correlation between this style of training and fitness / athletic performance enhancement because real life movements require both actions sequentially.

-Concentric muscular actions are when skeletal muscle are pushing, providing pressure, and/or applying force upon an object and the muscle fibers shorten during the contraction.
-Visualize standing up from a squat, this is a concentric muscular action.
-Concentric muscular actions are vital in regards to athletic performance.
-These actions propel athletes during sprinting, jumping, hitting, etc… In a sport such as swimming, where concentric muscular actions are the only actions used while in the water because gravity is not in play, it is imperative to utilize and develop a higher force capability / output.
-Movements such as the high pull or one arm dumbbell snatch that typically only require concentric action can be advantageous to minimize soreness while increasing muscular adaptations.
-However, the majority of sports require athletes to utilize a muscular / tendon pre-stretch, better known as “the stretch shortening cycle,” which involves an eccentric action followed by a concentric action.
+Concentric muscular actions are when skeletal muscles apply force upon an external object or move our body; as a result, the muscle fibers shorten during the contraction.
+For example, standing up from a squat is a concentric muscular action.
+Concentric muscular actions propel athletes during sprinting, jumping, hitting, etc… In swimming, concentric muscular actions are the only actions utilized because gravity is a non-factor while in the water; therefore, it is imperative to utilize and develop a higher force capability / output.
+Movements such as clean pulls, bottom bench, heavy ropes, box jumps and/or snatch pulls emphasize the concentric muscular action and can be advantageous to minimize soreness while training fast twitch fibers.
+However, the majority of sports require athletes to utilize a muscular / tendon pre-stretch, better known as “the stretch shortening cycle,” which involves a sequential eccentric-concentric muscular action.

-Although eccentric actions lead to the greatest amounts of muscular adaptations / growth, concentric focused training has also shown favorable results.
-Recently a study found that after 8 weeks of concentric-isokinetic resistance training participants strength and size went up (2).
-This study, along with other research, supports concentric focused training as a way to increase muscular strength, size, and performance.
-The added benefit of concentric focused training is a decrease in muscular fatigue, strength loss over repeated bouts, and soreness.
+Although eccentric actions lead to the greatest amounts of muscular adaptations / growth, concentric focused training has shown favorable results.
+One study found that after 8 weeks of concentric-isokinetic resistance training participant’s strength and size increased (2).
+This study, along with other research, supports concentric focused training as a way to increase muscular strength, size and performance.
+The added benefit of concentric focused training is a decrease in muscular fatigue and soreness.

 Concentric based training may be favorable during in-season training or weeks leading up to competitions.
 The lack of soreness and fatigue allows athletes and persons alike to maintain their sport specific training without losing muscular adaptations.
-However, in order to achieve the greatest amount of sport performance or fitness performance training, persons should continue to engage in eccentric, isometric, and concentric training.
+However, in order to achieve the greatest amount of sport and/or fitness performance persons should continue to engage in eccentric, isometric and concentric based training.
 There are very few movements, if any at all, that do not require each of the three actions.

-Here are a few lower body movements that lead to reduced injury, maximal amounts of muscular growth, and engage in all three muscle actions:
+Here are a few lower body movements that lead to reduced injury and muscular growth while engaging in all three muscular actions:

-• Single Leg Bench Squats are movements that require the athlete to squat on one leg until their glutes are rested upon the bench; be sure to limit the amount of forward lean so that the knee never passes the front of the toes.
+-Single Leg Squats are movements that require lifters to squat down on one leg; be sure to limit the amount of forward lean so that the knee only slightly passes in front of the toes near parallel or below.

-Here are a few concentric focused movements that can increase power output with less soreness, loss of strength, and muscular fatigue:
+Here are a few concentric focused movements that can increase power output with less soreness, loss of repeated strength and muscular fatigue:

 1. The Essentials of Strength Training and Conditioning (3rd edition).